vinstic-myshell/myshell-doc-en/tokenomics.md

 #### PassCard NFT

 * User's NFT
-* Regular membership credentials, users who own this credential can participate in our encrypted economic system, divided into Genesis PassCard NFT (limited to 10,000) and member PassCard; Genesis PassCard enjoys more platform rights;
+* Regular membership credentials, users who own this credential can participate in our encrypted economic system, divided into Genesis PassCard NFT (limited to 10,000) and member PassCard NFT; Genesis PassCard NFT enjoys more platform rights;

 #### Shell NFT